 - Cash payments to suppliers = Purchases + trade payables in the beginning – trade payables in the end

 - Purchases = Cost of revenue from operations – opening inventory + closing inventory

-However, non-cash items like depreciation should not be considered.
-Further, items under the investing or financing activities should also not be considered in the direct method.
-For instance, interest received.
+However, noncash items like depreciation should not be considered.
+Further, the direct method should also not consider items under the investing or financing activities—for instance, interest received.